pulumi/examples/webserver-zones/README.md

-# Pulumi web server
+# Pulumi web server with availability zones

-Starting point for building the Pulumi web server sample.
+Pulumi example that deploys multiple EC2 instances, one in each availability zone for the region.